gsalvatori/quicknode/README.md

 quicknode
 ---

 A tiny library to use dictionaries in C language using BST (Binary Search Tree).

-Compile
+why use binary search trees
+---

+Because it's **fast**.
+You can search, delete and insert nodes in O(log n), rather than using sorted arrays that takes O(n) time to run the insert and remove functions.

+compile
 ---

 ```bash